jonathanw82/Can_Share/README.md

 **Result:** No errors, works as intended.

-**Test:** If when added the product is vegan if checked the vegan icon is green ontop of image on card, if unchecked it has a cross in the middle.
+**Test:** If when added the product is vegan if checked the vegan icon is green ontop of image on card, if unchecked it has a cross in the middle of the vegan icon.

 **Result:** No errors, works as intended.

-**Test:** Links on navigation bar, can share top left onclick takes user to the beer cellar page, from all pages.
+**Test:** Links on navigation bar, Can Share top left onclick takes user to the beer cellar page, from all pages or if not logged in back to the login box.

 **Result:** No errors, works as intended.